theodorebugnet/Expanded-XCLAIM/docs/XclaimCommit.md

 ### `Redeem(address addr, uint256 amount, uint256 round)`
 Fired when a user burns some of their tokens in order to redeem the backing funds.

+### `HashlockReveal(address user, uint256 round, bytes32 preimage)`
+Fires when the hashlock for the next round has its preimage revealed

+### `Transfer(address from, address to, uint256 amount)`
+Fired when a user transfers tokens to another user